eosio-eps/EEPs/EEPS/eep-7.md

 ### 3. Broadcasting the transaction

-Depending on the state of the [`broadcast`](#flags) flag in the request, the signature provider may be asked to broadcast this transaction directly to the appropriate blockchain before issuing the callback.
+Depending on the value of the [`broadcast`](#flags) flag in the request, the signature provider may be asked to broadcast this transaction directly to the appropriate blockchain before issuing the callback.

 This flag should always be respected by the signature provider, as the application issuing the signing request may want to broadcast the transaction to a specific API endpoint for further processing.

 ### 4. Issuing Callbacks

-An optional parameter of the signing request is the `callback`, which when set indicates how an EOSIO client should proceed after the transaction has completed.
+An optional parameter of the signing request is the `callback`, which when set indicates how an EOSIO client should proceed after the transaction has been signed and potentially broadcast.
 The `callback` itself is a string containing a full URL.
 This URL will be triggered after the transaction has been either signed or broadcast based on the `flags` provided.

 The `flags` value dictates the behavior of EOSIO client, indicating whether it should trigger the callback in the native OS handler (e.g. opening a web browser for `http` or `https`) or perform it in the background.
-If set to `true` and the URL protocol is either `http` or `https`, EOSIO clients should `POST` to the URL instead of redirecting/opening it in a web browser.
+If `background` is set to `true` and the URL protocol is either `http` or `https`, EOSIO clients should `POST` to the URL instead of redirecting/opening it in a web browser.
 For other protocols background behavior is up to the implementer.

 The callback URL also includes simple templating with some response parameters.
 The templating format syntax is `{{param_name}}`, e.g.: